Charging & Remissions

 - make significant improvements to the playground environment

 As a ‘Voluntary Aided School’, we are reliant on your generosity to help provide funding for the school’s facilities and activities.
-Those of you who met with us at the beginning of term will know that the finances of the school are getting more challenging to manage with inflation on expenses but projections of no rise in per-pupil income from the government for the next several years under the new funding arrangements.
+You may know that the finances of the school are getting more challenging to manage with inflation on expenses but projections of no rise in per-pupil income from the government for the next several years under the new funding arrangements.

 As a one form entry school we do not benefit from some of the economies of scale of larger schools.
 As a result, we will increasingly have to top up government school funding with your contributions to be able to continue to provide the high quality education we strive for.
 This year the funds will be spent specifically on extra teaching resources and staff as and where needed by the school.

 We’re a small school and these contributions mean an awful lot to us and make a huge difference in what we can do.
-So we’d like to take this opportunity to say thank you for all the contributions you’ve made in the past that have allowed us to enrich our children’s school life and thank you for your continued support.
+So we would like to take this opportunity to say thank you for all the contributions you’ve made in the past that have allowed us to enrich our children’s school life and thank you for your continued support.
 We will continue to put your money to good use for the benefit of all our children.